 Salim Washington is enjoying renewed musical life after releasing his first CD recorded in South Africa, Sankofa.
 The CD and the band are being very well received.

-Salim has received a commission from the Jazz Foundation to write big band charts of his music and also the music of South African star pianist Nduduzo Makhathini.
-The music will be performed in Pretoria on December 8 and 9, 2017.
+Salim was commissioned from The Jazz Foundation to write big band charts of his music and also the music of South African star pianist, Nduduzo Makhathini.

-David Arend is composing a symphonic work to be premiered by the Bellingham Festival Orchestra under the baton of Michael Palmer in 2019.
-He is thrilled to be writing music for his many friends in the orchestra, having been a member of the bass section there for 10 seasons.
+David Arend composed a symphonic work for the Bellingham Festival Orchestra under the baton of Michael Palmer in 2019.
+He was thrilled to be writing music for his many friends in the orchestra, having been a member of the bass section there for 10 seasons.

 David completed two scores for short films in 2017, Changyou’s Journey and Red Light – look for links at DavidArend.com.
 Those rewarding projects brought David together with filmmakers Perry Shen and Zhu Shen, designer Eauseenon, actress Yoa Mizuno and videographer Larabelle.

-Samantha Boshnack has been selected as the 2018 Make Jazz Fellow.
+Samantha Boshnack was selected as the 2018 Make Jazz Fellow.
 The Seventh Annual Make Jazz Fellowship is sponsored by the Herb Alpert Foundation to honor and support promising, emerging Jazz composers.
-18th Street Arts Center will provide Boshnack with a three-month fully-funded residency in Los Angeles starting February 2018.
-While there, she will compose and rehearse “Seismic Belt” with a band of LA musicians she assembles.
-At the end of the residency, she will premiere the work at a large concert in an LA venue presented by 18th Street Arts Center.
-For more info, go to 18th Street Arts Center.
+18th Street Arts Center provided Boshnack with a three-month fully-funded residency in Los Angeles.
+While there, she composed and rehearsed “Seismic Belt” with a band of LA musicians she assembled.
+At the end of the residency, they performed at Roth Hall in Santa Monica, presented by 18th Street Arts Center.

-In August 2017, Sam released her fourth album as a band leader – Nellie Bly Project for the Sam Boshnack Quintet on Artists Recording Collective.
+Sam released her fourth album as a band leader – Nellie Bly Project for the Sam Boshnack Quintet on Artists Recording Collective.
 The album is an illustrative and evocative musical portrait of a hero that Boshnack has admired since a young age.
 Bly was a 19th-century daredevil feminist and journalist.
 The music moves between the narrative and abstract, creating an imaginative world that channels Bly’s groundbreaking spirit.
-Nellie Bly Project has been very well received and was chosen as one of “The Best Jazz on Bandcamp” for August.
+Nellie Bly Project has been very well received and was chosen as one of “The Best Jazz on Bandcamp.”
 To listen and read the reviews, go to Sam’s Nellie Bly Project page – Read here.